lyft/linty_fresh/README.md

 Keep your codebase sparkly clean with the power of **LINT**!

-Linty Fresh parses lint errors and report them back to Github as comments on a pull request.
+Linty Fresh parses lint errors and report them back to Github as comments on the pull request.

 ![Linty Fresh](http://i.imgur.com/epWogrw.png)